tencent cloud

 @Override public int navBarBackRes(int mode) { if(mode == 0) {//black return R.drawable.back_icon;//your black icon res }else {//white return R.drawable.white_icon;//your white icon res } }

-Method return value: the icon resource ID of the returned button.
+Method return value: The icon resource ID of the Home button.

 /**